 Betty looked benignly at the rest of us.
 "Robert, I bet you taste good.
 Of course, to deal with your needs I'll rephrase.
 Clinton does not understand why she lost.
 She is quite candid at least about that, and the admission strikes me as unusual."

-Robert spoke again: "It is unusual for a public figure (as humans call the few of their species whose opinions are supposed to matter) to admit to not understanding something.
+Robert spoke again: "It is unusual for a public figure to admit to not understanding something.
 My question is, why actually did she lose?"

 Jesus said, "Here's what I see: Clinton promoted an agenda of liberal policy, of legislation allowing abortion and gay marriage, a more generous welfare state, etc. What she saw in her opponent was an antithetical agenda that valorized selfishness and long- suppressed anti-social emotion.
 That agenda, according to the polls, was adhered to by about 30% of the electorate, so Trump should have lost.
 What Clinton lacked, however, was understanding that the beneficiaries of the liberal agenda do not comprise everyone.
 She did not know that millions of people feel neglected and abused in spite of the liberal agenda.
 Hillary Clinton did not know that the liberal agenda, by itself, is no more able to solve the current American malaise than the conservative agenda."